materialsproject/pymatgen/docs/index.rst

 -------
 1. Vastly improved Vasprun parser using cElementTree.
 Twice as fast, half as much code and easier to maintain.
+2. Improve monty.serialization for transparent handling of JSON vs YAML.
+   Requirements updated to monty>=0.3.3.
+3. Improved handling of Structure manipulations for extremely large structures (particularly in terms of memory consumption).
+4. Minor bug fixes.

 v2.9.15
 -------